N6RFM/psws-drf-tid-tools/README.md

 ## IMPORTANT CAVEAT

 The goals of this toolset are 1) allow citizen scientists a means to explore TIDs and
-2) obtain estimates of TID propagation speed and direction.
-The extraction tools available here serve as place holders until more refined and accurate TID extraction tools become available and integrated into this toolset.
-In short, results obtained may not be accurate.
+2) obtain general estimates of TID propagation speed and direction.
+The extraction tools available here serve as place holders until more refined and accurate HF TID extraction and analysis tools become available.
+Please consider this work experimental in nature.

-At this time, consider this work experimental in nature.
-Several user selectable options for TID extraction are included.
+Users are advised to compare and contrast their HD based results to those obtained using other complementary tools.
+Geomagnetic indices like the Kp index and and the Auroral Electrojet Index may help identify whether the disturbance is likely a quiet-time MSTID or a storm-driven auroral LSTID.
+GNSS TEC data from CEDAR Madrigal Database provides spatial wave structure, propagation direction, wavelength, and speed estimates.
+This toolset also includes scripts to help obtain those types of information for an event of interest.

 ## What this toolkit does